 Ever felt frustrated because you inquired about a foreclosed property but never got a reply?
 I know I have, so I know exactly how that feels.
 But there’s hope… I’ll share with you what you can/should do, based on how I handled this problem in the past.

-If this has happened to you, here is a step-by-step, along with a lot of tips that can help you get the information you need…
+This is a step-by-step, along with a lot of tips that can help you get the information you need.

 Yes, you need a lot of information before you can buy a foreclosed property as part of your due diligence.

 Of course, it makes us all wonder why it’s hard to get property details, when anyone in their right minds would need the info before proceeding with the purchase right?!